- This event has passed.

 Designing Change: A Conversation with David Hogg, moderated by Brian Edwards-Tiekert of KPFA, includes a lecture and Q&A at Minnesota Street Project followed by a reception and book signing with Hogg at the Museum of Craft and Design.
 Both arts venues are located within walking distance of each other in the historic Dogpatch district in San Francisco.
 David Hogg’s new book, “#NeverAgain” will be on sale during the event at both locations and in advance of the lecture at MCD’s Store or online at shop.sfmcd.org.
-Proceeds from this event benefit March for Our Lives.
+A portion of the proceeds will benefit March for Our Lives.

 Concurrently, Al Farrow: Divine Ammunition, a new exhibition of work by internationally acclaimed artist Al Farrow will be on view at the Museum of Craft and Design.
 Farrow is known for his works that employ used munitions–bullets, guns, grenades, bombs–to make powerful sculptures of reliquaries and holy sites.
 Through his chosen media, Farrow reclaims tools of destruction to evoke peaceful social commentary.

 Times and Locations